-After a settlement, there are no further obligations to either of the party.
+After a settlement, there are no further obligations to either party.

 The initial value of a forward contract is zero.
-The forward contract can have a non-zero value only after the contract is entered into and the obligation to buy or sell has been made.
-Since the forward price is regularly computed to prevent arbitrage, value at the inception of the contract must be zero.
+The forward contract can possess a non-zero value only after the contract is entered into and the obligation to buy or sell has been made.
+Since the forward price is regularly computed to prevent arbitrage, the value must be zero at the inception of the contract.

 Merits of Forward Contract

-- It is a tailor-made contract and is flexible to adjust the needs of both the parties
+- It is a tailor-made contract and is flexible to adjust to the needs of both parties.

-- Offers a complete hedge (i.e. delta neutral hedge) and helps in mitigating the risk
+- Offer a complete hedge (i.e., delta neutral hedge) and helps in mitigating the risk.

-- As it is an over-the-counter (OTC) contract, the price of contracts are not known to others, hence provide a price protection.
+- As it is an over-the-counter (OTC) contract, the price of contracts is not known to others, hence providing price protection.

-- There are no immediate cash outflows before settlement of the contract but might require an upfront fee i.e. margin
+- There are no immediate cash outflows before the settlement of the contract but might require an upfront fee, i.e., margin.

-- Payoffs are symmetrical, meaning thereby, there is a distinction as one party will gain while other making a loss of an equivalent amount
+- Payoffs are symmetrical, meaning thereby, there is a distinction as one party will gain while the other makes a loss of an equivalent amount.

-- There is no daily marking to market requirements as mandatory in futures contract
+- There is no daily marking to market requirements as mandatory in the futures contract.

 Demerits of Forward Contract